adarsh0809/employee-management/README.md

 Dependencies

---Backend: bcrypt, bcryptjs, cloudinary, cors, dotenv, express, jsonwebtoken, mongoose, multer, multer-storage-cloudinary, validator
+- Backend: bcrypt, bcryptjs, cloudinary, cors, dotenv, express, jsonwebtoken, mongoose, multer, multer-storage-cloudinary, validator
---Frontend: axios, react, react-dom, react-icons, react-router-dom, react-table, tailwindcss, vite
+- Frontend: axios, react, react-dom, react-icons, react-router-dom, react-table, tailwindcss, vite

 Deployment
---To deploy, ensure that all environment variables are configured for production.
+- To deploy, ensure that all environment variables are configured for production.
 You can use platforms like Heroku for the backend and Vercel or Netlify for the frontend.

 License
 This project is licensed under the ISC License.